BPokorski/ProjectCracowExample/README.md

 - **InventoryUIManager** - class responsible for Inventory tab logic - displaying and managing items
 - **InputsManager** - class responsible for controlling Player's inputs
 - **Item** - base class for all created items

+Note: I'm currently developing equipment system and its visualisation on the character